libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

 We would argue that every newcomer to D, having an interest in numerical computing, should take a close look at `ndslice` and its submodules.
 And, we hope this post will inspire people to give it a spin, so we would have some more projects built on top of it, growing our young **scientific ecosystem in D**!

+## Acknowledgements

+Thanks to Ilya Yaroshenko, Sebastian Wilzbach, Andrei Alexandrescu and Johan Engelen for helping out with truly informative reviews!

 -------------------------------------------------------------------------
 <small><a name="footndslice"></a>[1] [*std.experimental.ndslice*](https://dlang.org/phobos/std_experimental_ndslice.html)